MileHacker Logo

 • Archaeological Sites and Ruins

-Chu King's City Site (楚王城遗址) has the remains of the ancient capital of the Chu State.
+Chu King's City Site (楚王城遗址) has the remains of the old capital of the Chu State.
 Phoenix Mountain Chu Tomb (凤凰山楚墓) is the tomb from which the famous preserved corpse at Jingzhou Museum was excavated.

 • Historical Districts and Architecture